From Small Things

 4. “Well, she shot him dead on a sunny Florida road.”

-6. There’s simply no room for navel-gazing about broken-down cars, losing one’s little girl, or the factory closing down.
+6. There’s simply no room for navel-gazing about broken-down cars, losing one’s little girl, the factory closing down, or what a pain in the arse it is to live in Gary, Indiana.

 7. The guitar solo has the good manners not to outstay its welcome.